BEACH ACCESS VIA BRIDGE

 This dedicated group developed a vision and met in a Brown Act public process with community members, City staff, and elected officials, as well as considered the requirements of the California Coastal Commission, to develop a plan for the park which would meet community needs and provide safety, enhanced habitat sustainability, and a place of beauty for all visitors to enjoy.

 The Final Trail Uses and Facilities report provides the PCCAC's adopted plan to guide the design and development of a passive park.
 It was submitted on January 21, 2008, after three years of public meetings to obtain community input and develop this plan.
-Note the report's number one recommendation: A bridge to connect the park to the beach and county bicycle facilities.
+The historic purpose of the park, together with ongoing safety concerns over people crossing PCH to and from the beach, led to the PCCAC recommending a bridge as the top "next priority" after park construction.

 The Thoughtful and Open Process: Why was a bridge considered the top priority?